 Independence Creek Trail

-Independence Creek Trail is a 10-mile hiking and biking trail that connects Riverfront Park in downtown Atchison, Kansas with the historic Independence Creek area where the Lewis and Clark expedition camped on July 4, 1804.
+Independence Creek Trail is a 2.5-mile hiking and biking trail that connects the Lewis and Clark Historic Site at Independence Creek with River Road, near Atchison, Kansas.
+The Lewis and Clark Historic Site commemorates the location where the Lewis and Clark expedition camped on July 4, 1804.